 Figure 3 contains the histogram of income distribution for the sample of sixty households, where incomes are grouped into the intervals of Table 2.
 Comparing Figures 2 and 3, it can be seen that the histograms have the same general shape, even with intervals of different width.
-This is the way such a diagram of a frequency distribution should be - that is, the basic shape of the curve should not change just because the data were grouped differently.
-The only real difference is that the grouping of Table 2 does not have quite as much detail as the grouping of Table 1.
-As result, the bars on the right end of Figure 3 are wider.
-The height of these bars though is roughly the average height of the bars of the corresponding intervals of Figure 2.
+This is the way such a diagram of a frequency distribution should be - the basic shape of the curve should not change merely as a result of the manner the data are grouped.
+The only real difference in Tables 1 and 2 is that the grouping of Table 2 has more detail at 10-19 thousand dollars and not as much detail at higher income levels, as compared with Table 1.
+As a result, the bars on the right end of Figure 3 are wider.